Haxley/LandEdit/README.md

 # LandEdit
 ## Land.yml file editor for EconomyLand

 ### IMPORTANT: Make a backup of your Land.yml file before using this program.
-I'm not responsible if you accidentally delete a ton of land claims on your Minecraft server.

 ### How to use:
 * Step 1: Download LandEdit.php